guigolab/grape-nf/docs/quickstart.rst

         --index INDEX_FILE                  Index file.
         --genome GENOME_FILE                Reference genome file(s).
         --annotation ANNOTAION_FILE         Reference gene annotation file(s).
+        --steps STEP[,STEP]...
+The steps to be executed within the pipeline run.
+Possible values: "mapping", "bigwig", "contig", "quantification".
+Default: all
         --error-strategy ERROR_STRATEGY     Specify how an error condition is managed by the pipeline processes.
 Possible values: ignore, retry
                                             Default: the entire pipeline  terminates if a process returns an error status.
         --max-read-length READ_LENGTH       The maximum read length (used to compute the transcriptomes).
 Default: "auto".